AGM 2017 2016

 The 2017 AGM will be on Saturday 25 March at the Coventry Transport Museum.
 Watch Events for details as they become available.

 Wales on Wheels 2016

 Saturday 14th May ,10-4.
-As always the event will be centred around The National Waterfront Museum and Dylan Thomas Square in Swansea’s Marina.
+As always the event was centred around The National Waterfront Museum and Dylan Thomas Square in Swansea’s Marina.

 The event is a joint effort by the Roads & Road Transport History Association, National Waterfront Museum, Swansea Museum, and Swansea Bus Museum.
 Participation and entry is FREE.

 R&RTHA Registered Office